amlkteam/capstone/README.md

   - `query`, which represents the searching query
   - `out_path`, which represents the output file path
   - **By running the script, six pre-defined searching queries will be used to search articles from BNN Bloomberg website.
-To use new queries and output path, please go to line 129 and line 131 of script `scrape_articles_bloomberg.py` and update the parameters.
+(They are 'mortgage rates', 'interest rates', 'housing price', 'employment', 'GDP', and 'stock market') To use new queries and output path, please go to line 129 and line 131 of script `scrape_articles_bloomberg.py` and update the parameters.
 Line 135 to line 153 could be commented out if only one query is provided.**

 Example: